-Sharing a journey with others will reduce the number of cars on the road, which will in turn reduce greenhouse gas emissions and improve air quality.
-You can also save money by splitting the cost of parking and petrol with those in your car pool.
-The more people in your car pool, the less money you will have to pay.
+Carpooling involves sharing a car with other people who are making the same journey.
+Sharing a journey reduces the number of cars on the road, which will in turn reduce greenhouse gas emissions and improve air quality.
+You can also save money by splitting the cost of parking and petrol with those in your carpool.
+The more people in your carpool, the less money you will have to pay.

 Air pollution that is derived from vehicle emissions is linked to a number of health concerns, including respiratory diseases and allergies.
-By using a car pool, you are reducing these health risks for yourself and your community.
-Furthermore, you may find car pooling less stressful than commuting alone.
-The companionship of car pooling can really help reduce the stress of the morning commute and allow you to make new friends in the process.
+By car sharing, you are reducing these health risks for yourself and your community.
+You may even find carpooling less stressful than commuting alone.
+The companionship can really help reduce the stress of the morning commute and allow you to make new friends in the process.

-If you’d like to join an existing car pool, there are a selection of websites that advertise active car pools.
-These websites are listed below.
-The websites require you to input details about your intended journey, including your destination, where you are leaving from, and when.
-You will then be shown a selection of car pools that match your details.
+If you’d like to join an existing carpool, there are a selection of websites that advertise these.
+The websites require you to input details about your intended journey.
+You will then be shown a selection of carpools that match your details.
+Common carpooling websites include:

-- liftshare.com/uk/community/camshare – this website advertises car pools within Cambridgeshire and allows you to join specific car pools based on your location or work organisation.
+- liftshare.com/uk/community/camshare – this website advertises within Cambridgeshire and allows you to join specific carpools based on your location or work organisation.

-If you’d prefer not to use car pooling websites, you can always get in contact with your friends, neighbours and work colleagues and see if they are aware of any local car pools that you could join.
-Alternatively, you could decide to set up a car pool yourself.
+If you’d prefer not to use carpooling websites, you can always get in contact with your friends, neighbours and work colleagues and see if they are aware of any local carpools that you could join.
+Alternatively, you could decide to set up your own.

-Before creating your own car pool, ask around to ascertain how much of a demand there is for a car sharing within your social network.
-Broaden your horizons by advertising your car pool via social media and within your workplace.
-Bear in mind that car pooling is most often desired by people that live in areas with infrequent public transport.
+Before setting up your own carpool, ask around to see how much interest there is within your social circle.
+You can advertise on social media and within your workplace to reach more people.
+Bear in mind that carpooling is most useful to people who live in areas with poor public transport networks.

-Make clear beforehand the rules of your car pool, such as how money is to be divided amongst the occupants, in order to avoid misunderstandings further down the line.
-Make sure that those within your car pool are aware of pick-up and drop-off points.
-Perhaps create a Facebook or Whatsapp group to keep everybody informed of any changes that occur to the journey schedule.
+To avoid future misunderstandings, make the rules of your carpool clear before setting it up.
+This includes how money is to be divided between people.
+Make sure that those in your carpool are aware of pick-up and drop-off points.
+You might consider creating a Facebook or WhatsApp group to keep everybody informed of any changes that occur to the journey schedule.